thevipinmishra/tw-animate-css/README.md

 This package is a replacement for [`tailwindcss-animate`][Original_Plugin_GitHub].
 It embraces the new [CSS-first architecture][TailwindCSS_Custom_Utilities], providing a pure CSS solution for adding animation capabilities to your Tailwind CSS project without relying on the legacy JavaScript plugin system or having to define all keywords from scratch.

+> [!WARNING]
+> The upcoming release v2.0.0 will include breaking changes.
+A migration script and a guide will be provided to help you transition smoothly.

 ## Table of Contents

 - [Getting Started](#getting-started)